You are here:

 - If the pupil has been engaging with remote learning

-- If the pupil will be returning to school
+- If the pupil returned to school before the end of term

 Share pastoral information to better support each pupil